MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 audience: ITPro
 ms.localizationpriority: high
 keywords: autopilot
-manager: jarrettr
+manager: sekerawa
 ---

 # Windows Autopilot for HoloLens 2

 ## Overview

 To deploy at scale, we recommend getting started with Windows Autopilot.
-It’s considered “low touch” in that it dramatically simplifies setting up HoloLens – for both IT and end users.
+It’s considered “low touch” in that it dramatically simplifies setting up HoloLens for both IT and end users.

 IT administrators can create an Autopilot profile and assign it to a group of devices.
-With this, they can preconfigure HoloLens policies (and make it so that the users can avoid the licensing screens).
-Then they’re able to push apps, (more) policies and configurations.
-So, with the first boot, the HoloLens devices are ready within minutes – and the user doesn’t have to do a thing.
+With this, they can pre-configure HoloLens policies (and make it so that the users can avoid the licensing screens).
+Then they’re able to push apps, policies, and configurations.
+So, with the first boot, the HoloLens devices are ready within minutes, and users don’t have to do a thing.

+>[!Note]
-One note, though.
-You first have to configure Auto-enrollment.
+>You first have to configure Auto-enrollment.

 Auto-enrollment is a “no touch” solution.
 It enrolls corporate devices to your organization’s Azure Active Directory tenant and mobile device management (MDM) system.

 Think of a “tenant” as a house.
 When you ring the doorbell, Azure Active Directory looks at you and verifies that you are who you claim you are.
 With that confirmation, you’re able to enter.
 Once inside, the MDM, like Microsoft Intune, lets you know where you’re allowed to go within the house.

 ## Self-deploying mode

 > [!NOTE]
 > Autopilot configuration for HoloLens in Microsoft Endpoint Manager is transitioning from **Public Preview** to **General Availability**.
 All tenants will be able to setup Autopilot in the MEM admin center.

 Starting with Windows Holographic version 2004, HoloLens 2 supports Windows Autopilot [Self-Deploying Mode](/mem/autopilot/self-deploying) with Microsoft Intune (3rd party MDMs are not supported).
-Administrators can configure the out-of-box experience (OOBE) in Microsoft Endpoint Manager and enable end-users to prepare devices for business use with little to no interaction.
+Administrators can configure the out-of-box experience (OOBE) in Microsoft Endpoint Manager and enable end users to prepare devices for business use with little to no interaction.
 This reduces inventory management overhead, cost of hands-on device preparation and support calls from employees during the setup experience.
 Learn more in the [Windows Autopilot](/mem/autopilot/windows-autopilot) documentation.

 Like for Surface devices, it is recommended that customers work with their Microsoft [Cloud Solution Provider](https://partner.microsoft.com/cloud-solution-provider) (reseller or distributor) to get devices registered with the Autopilot service through Partner Center.
-Other methods for device registration are outlined in the [add device](/mem/autopilot/add-devices) documentation, though leveraging Microsoft's channel partners ensures the most effective end-to-end path.
+Other methods for device registration are outlined in the [add device](/mem/autopilot/add-devices) documentation, though using Microsoft's channel partners ensures the most effective end-to-end path.

 When a user starts the Autopilot self-deploying process, Autopilot completes the following steps:

 1. Join the device to Azure Active Directory (Azure AD).
-Note that Autopilot for HoloLens does not support Active Directory join or Hybrid Azure AD join.
+Autopilot for HoloLens does not support Active Directory join or Hybrid Azure AD join.

 1. Use Azure AD to enroll the device in Microsoft Endpoint Manager (or another MDM service).